 Much more can be said with regards to Islam and violence, and one could write back and forth on this subject for years.
 But it seems highly probable that Islam is not a religion which seeks to coexist, rather it seeks compliance and promotes violence to do so.
 If ideas have consequences and violent ideas have violent consequences, then the issues in Islam must be addressed.
 There is no room for peaceful reform in Islam, while maintaining its status of divine inspiration, given violence is the soil it grew in.
-How long can a devout Muslim hold the views contained in the Qur’an in tension with their conscience, but for how long!?
+How long can a devout Muslim hold the views contained in the Qur’an in tension with their conscience?
 One will eventually be rejected, while the other wins.

 One must ask themselves, “Does the god in Islam fit the description of a maximally great being described in the ontological argument?”
 (1).
-Allah is clearly a bottom up view of god, from mans inner workings and desires, rather than a top down, revelatory, knowledge of god and Islam clearly fosters the worst humanity has to offer and gives it a theological imperative.
+The Islamic god is clearly a result of creating god in our image, and giving lust, murder and rape a divine imperative, thus, fostering the worst humanity has to offer.

 As mentioned earlier, Muhammad is the seal of the prophets, Allah’s final messenger, so any attempt to rescue Islam from its violent understanding will be committing the heresy of innovation with the inspired text.